alex-bellon/wikipedia/README.md

 ### Politics
 - [Anti-PowerPoint Party](https://en.wikipedia.org/wiki/Anti-PowerPoint_Party) is a Swiss political party dedicated to decreasing professional use of Microsoft PowerPoint, which the party claims "causes national-economic damage amounting to 2.1 billion CHF" and lowers the quality of a presentation in "95% of the cases"
+- [Horseshoe theory](https://en.wikipedia.org/wiki/Horseshoe_theory) - asserts that the far-left and the far-right, rather than being at opposite and opposing ends of a linear political continuum, closely resemble one another, analogous to the way that the opposite ends of a horseshoe are close together

 ### Religion
 - [Dudeism](https://en.wikipedia.org/wiki/Dudeism) - a religion, philosophy, or lifestyle inspired by "The Dude", the protagonist of the Coen Brothers' 1998 film The Big Lebowski.